karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 ---
-title: "How to pack multiple .NET Core templates in a single NuGet package and use it within Visual Studio or the .NET CLI"
+title: "How to convert a few .NET apps into .NET templates, package them in a single NuGet and use them within Visual Studio.
+Part 2: Creating the MyTechRamblings.Templates package"
 date: 2021-06-10T14:25:29+02:00
 draft: true
 tags: ["dotnet", "csharp", "templates", "vs", "visual", "studio"]